privacysandbox/protected-auction-services-docs/bidding-auction-services-kanon-integration.md

 _Note:_
 *   _Auction service scores all bids in isolation but in parallel.
 In the case of Android, Protected App Signal and Protected Audience bids are scored in Auction service at the same time (but in isolation)._
-*   _A highest scoring bid wins the auction, not necessarily a higher bid wins the auction; a lot of the factors are at play to determine the winning bid during auction. _
+*   _A highest scoring bid wins the auction, not necessarily a higher bid wins the auction; a lot of the factors are at play to determine the winning bid during auction._
-*   _Reporting URLs for the winner should be generated in the Auction Service and sent back to the client (as done today)_
+*   _Reporting URLs for the winner should be generated in the Auction Service and sent back to the client (as done today)._

 Auction Service receives a K-Anonymity boolean (`k_anon_bool`) corresponding to all bids in `ScoreAdsRequest`.
 In Auction Service, all bids are scored in parallel, and following is the algorithm to determine a K-Anonymous winner and a non-K-Anonymous ghost winner:
 *   Sort the list of tuples `{score, bid, k_anon_bool}` in descending order of scores.